Skip to Main Content

 Cite Your Sources

-An abbreviated Chicago Notes-Bibliography Style guide is available from the Writing Centre as well as the complete Chicago Manual of Style online.
-The image you find might not include all the elements required for a complete citation.
-In that case, include as much information as you can.
-More information on citing images using the Chicago Style is provided by Simon Fraser University Library.
+The image you want to find might not include all the elements required for a complete citation.
+In that case, include as much as information as is available.
+More information on citing images using the Chicago Style is provided by Simon Fraser University Library